 Control measurement must happen within the area of the heating element which corresponds to the pipe surface.
-In order to achieve a thermal balance, the heating element should be used not before 10 minutes after reaching the required temperature.
+In order to achieve a thermal balance, the element should be used not before 10 minutes after reaching the required temperature.

-For optimal welding, the heating element shall be cleaned with unused, absorbent, non-fraying, and undyed paper prior to the start of every welding process.
-The non-stick coating of the heating element must be undamaged in the working area.
+For optimal welding, the element shall be cleaned with unused, absorbent, non-fraying, and undyed paper prior to the start of every welding process.
+The non-stick coating of the element must be undamaged in the working area.

 The areas to be welded should be cleaned immediately before the welding process with a clean, fat-free planner tool so that surfaces are aligned in the clamped position.
 The following table provides the permissible gap widths under adapting pressure:

 Together with the control of the gap width, any misalignment of HDPE pipes should also be checked.

 The misalignment of the joining areas to one another should not overstep the permissible degree of 0.1 x wall thickness on the pipe outside or on the table respectively.